 - Preheat your air fryer to 350°F

-- Place the oregano stems in the preheated air fryer basket in a single layer10-12 stems Oregano
+- Place the oregano stems in the preheated air fryer basket in a single layer10-12 stems oregano

 - Cover oregano with a tray, rack, or trivet to prevent it from flying around (alternatively, tie with a heat-safe tie)